TERMS AND CONDITIONS OF SALE FOR MACHINERY SALES

-(v) If the complaint is against the vendor, the Auctioneers will notify the vendor of the alleged breach as soon as reasonably practicable and in the event of continuing disagreement any dispute will be handled under Clause 2(v).
-The Auctioneers obligation to account to the vendor for the sale shall be suspended until they are satisfied that the dispute has been settled.
+(v) If the complaint is against the Vendor, the Auctioneers will notify the Vendor of the alleged breach as soon as reasonably practicable and in the event of continuing disagreement any dispute will be handled under Clause 3(v).
+The Auctioneers’ obligation to account to the Vendor for the sale shall be suspended until they are satisfied that the dispute has been settled.

-(i) Where a Lot has been sold to a purchaser who then fails to comply with the conditions the Auctioneers may, without prejudice to any other rights they may have, resell that Lot either by public auction or private contract.
-If the price achieved on resale is less than hammer price together with expenses arising the deficit shall be due as a debt from the original purchaser of the Lot.
+(i) Where a Lot has been sold to a Purchaser who then fails to comply with the conditions the Auctioneers may, without prejudice to any other rights they may have, resell that Lot either by public auction or private contract.
+If the price achieved on resale is less than hammer price together with expenses arising the deficit shall be due as a debt from the original Purchaser .

 (ii) The defaulter shall not be entitled to any part of the proceeds which may arise by such a re-sale which shall remain the property of the Auctioneers.

 (iii) Expenses due from the defaulter shall be deemed to include the Auctioneers’ commission on the re-sale and all other expenses that would be due on a sale under these conditions.

 22. Auctioneers’ Right to Annul a Sale of a Lot: